-The Department implemented the requirements of GASB Statement No. 45 starting fiscal year 2009.
 The Department participates in the Brazos County Health and Life Insurance Program and the Texas County and District Retirement System.
-The policies for these programs are determined by the Brazos County Commissioners' Court and the Texas County and District Retirement System Board of Trustees.
+The policies for these programs are determined by the Brazos County Commissioners' Court in accordance with Texas Local Government Code section 157.101.
 In conjunction with Brazos County, Texas, the Department began offering post-retirement health care benefits to certain retirees.
 Department policy allows employees to become eligible for post retirement health care benefits after meeting the service and retirement age requirements of the retirement plan.
-Department policy restricts post retirement health care benefits to those employees that qualified for health coverage during employment.
+The post-retirement healthcare benefits include medical, dental and drug care benefits, all of which are provided through the self-insured healthcare plan.
+The benefit levels are the same as those afforded to active employees.

-As of September 30, 2013, Membership consisted of: Retirees and Beneficiaries Receiving Benefits 4 Active Employees 28 Total 32
+As of September 30, 2014, Membership consisted of • Retirees and Beneficiaries Receiving Benefits 5 Active Employees 29 Total 34